Updated: Jul 26, 2022

-It is a retail-focused bank with 61% of the loan portfolio from the retail segment as of Dec 2021.
-The business banking and SME segments account for only 6% and 4% of the loan portfolio.
-The remaining 23% is in the corporate segment.
+It is a retail-focused bank with 63% of the loan portfolio from the retail segment.
+The business banking, SME segments, and overseas book account for only 6%, 4%, and 5% respectively of the loan portfolio.
+The remaining 22% is in the corporate segment.

 But this is not all there is to ICICI Bank.
 The bank is also the parent entity for all the other parts of the ICICI group which include: